lemonlion/LightBdd.TabularAttributes/README.md

 ## Why have test inputs and outputs specified inline with attributes

 - Allows a reader to see at a glance what the inputs and outputs of a test are at compile time
-- Allows the reader to easily match up each input to each output at compile time
+- Allows a reader to easily match up each input to each expected output at compile time

 ## Examples